-Race and Ethnic Relations Syllabus

 Course Information

-Semester & Year: Fall 2021
+Semester & Year: Spring 2022

-Course ID & Section #: SOC-5-D2387 (052387)
+Course ID & Section #: SOC-1-D3266 (053266)

 Instructor's name: Jennifer Miles

 Course units: 3 units

+Textbook: Understanding and Changing the Social World, various authors

 Instructor Contact Information

 This course takes place in a correspondence modality.
 If you need to contact me, you can send me a note in the weekly mail run, picked up every Friday.
-Be sure to include my last name and the course title (Soc 5 and/ or Race and Ethnic Relations).
+Be sure to include my last name and the course title (Soc 1 and/ or Introduction to Sociology).
 For more time-sensitive communication, Burning Questions forms are picked up every Tuesday.

-Though this course is conducted in a correspondence modality, I still have specific deadlines to meet through College of the Redwoods.
-That means you need to pay particular attention to assignment due dates, just as you would with any College of the Redwoods course.
-If you are having difficulty meeting deadlines, let me know as soon as possible.
+\Though this course is conducted in a correspondence modality, I still have specific deadlines to meet through College of the Redwoods.
+That means you need to pay particular attention to assignment due dates, just as you would with any in-person College of the Redwoods course.
+If you are having difficulty meeting deadlines, please let me know as soon as possible.

 Catalog Description

-An introduction to the social construction of race and ethnic relations using an historical-comparative approach in global perspective.
-Examines the cultural, political, and economic practices and institutions involved in racial formation, racial and ethnic inequalities, and patterns of interaction among ethnic groups in the United States and abroad.
-This course requires critical reading and analysis.
+An introduction to the discipline of sociology including major theories, concepts and methods.
+Topics include: Sociological imagination, social structure and interaction, culture, social groups and organizations, and social institutions.
+Also includes inquiry into social inequalities such as race/class/gender/global stratification.

 Course Student Learning Outcomes

-- 1. Identify cultural, political, economic, historical, or institutional factors affecting the social construction of race and ethnicity.
+- 1. Employ a sociological perspective to critically evaluate a social issue.

-- 2. Critically engage theories of prejudice and discrimination.
+- 2. Explain the relationship between socialization and culture.

-- 3. Analyze intersections of race and ethnicity with gender, class and other locations of social identity.
+- 3. Use sociological concepts to evaluate complex ideas.

 Prerequisites/co-requisites/ recommended preparation

 For each unit of a college course, students are expected to spend 3 hours per week working outside of class.
 So, for a 3-unit course like this, you will be expected to spend 9 hours per week on reading and assignments.
 Please plan accordingly.

 Accessibility

 College of the Redwoods is committed to making reasonable accommodations for qualified students with disabilities.
 If you have a disability or believe you might benefit from disability-related services and accommodations, please contact your instructor as early as possible.

 Student Support

 Good information and clear communication about your needs will help you be successful.
 Please let your instructor know as early as possible about any specific challenges that might affect your participation in class.
 College of the Redwoods wants every student to be successful.

 Evaluation & Grading Policy

 GRADING:

-10 Readings Syntheses (7 points each)70 pointsMidterm Paper15 pointsFinal Paper15 pointsTOTAL POINTS100 points POLICIES ON WORKING TOGETHER:
+10 Readings Syntheses (7 points each)70 pointsMidterm Paper15 pointsFinal Paper15 pointsTOTAL POINTS100 points

+POLICIES ON WORKING TOGETHER: